-If the member knows that the love and care from family is unconditional and non-judgmental, that person will always come back to the family in times of trouble rather than indulge in other ways of overcoming problems.
+If the member knows that the love and care from family are unconditional and non-judgmental, that person will always come back to the family in times of trouble rather than indulge in other ways of overcoming problems.

 The needs of a family are many.

-Different countries has aids and schemes to help financially challenged parents to bring up their children.
+Different countries have aids and schemes to help financially challenged parents to bring up their children.
 Because the governing body knows that it is important for the child to have at least the basic amenities growing up.

 There are tax exemptions, financial aids, free or discounted lunch at schools, scholarship programs, counselors, support groups, etc., that work towards providing help for children and students who need it the most.